nephlin7/nephlin7/README.md

 I'm a frontend developer based in Nicaragua with 4+ years of experience.
 Currently working at Bejamas as a frontend developer, building great stuff with jamstack technologies.

-Some of my stats on Github:
+Some of my stats on GitHub:

 ![Gerald’s github stats](https://github-readme-stats.vercel.app/api?username=nephlin7&count_private=true&show_icons=true&hide_title=true&hide_border=true&include_all_commits=true)
 <!--